Machine Learning Engineers – Skill Gaps in Australia

 Global Employability

-Digital technology can be said to be driving our collective growth and advancements.
-No matter which field we work in, technology seems to be at the forefront.
 At present, artificial intelligence (AI) and machine learning is at the core of most digital technologies today across a variety of fields and applications.
 As such, the demand for those with relevant skills in the areas is welcome in most parts of the world – including Australia!
 But the number of engineers that are available on hand is too low compared to the demand.
 Why?
-Lack of required skills.
+Only ~1% of tech graduates are considered immediately work-ready, and governments are promoting ‘earn while you learn’ models and micro‑credentials to close the gap

 Digital Australia - Or Is It?